-Frank Security Locks in Cambridge, MA has the most extensive variety of Security door locks.
+In the first place, Frank Security Locks in Cambridge, MA has the most extensive variety of Security door locks.
+Our automotive locksmith Cambridge services are top-notch.
 But before being able to identify different types of locks, it is important to understand the basic parts of a lock.
 The cylinder of a lock refers to the place where the key goes in.
 If you insert the wrong key in a cylinder and the pins inside the cylinder do not unlock the lock.

 - Single cylinder

 There are different locks for different purposes.

 A single-cylinder lock opens with a key from the outside.
 On the inside, there is a turning thumb-knob.
 Unlike a multi-cylinder lock, this one has only one keyhole.
 This is not one of the most secure security door locks; because intruders can reach in somehow and turn the thumb-knob to open the door.

 Double Cylinder Lock

 Double-cylinder locks are security door locks similar to the single-cylinder lock with one key difference.
 Instead of the thumb-knob on the inside; the same key is used to unlock the lock from the inside.
 These are some of the most effective security door locks on glass doors and windows.
 This is because the intruder must have a key or needs to break the glass to get inside.
 The glass can be armed with an alarm.

 A doorknob lock is one of the most common locks on doors inside a home.
 A doorknob lock features a doorknob on both sides of the door.
 In terms of security door locks, these aren’t very secure.
 This is the reason why you will most often see them on bathroom doors.
 Eventually, everyone needs to be able to open that door from the outside.